orangejuice/blog/data/activity/book-西厢记-2005/record.en.md

 ---
-title: Romance of West Chamber
+title: The Romance of the Western Chamber
-slug: romance-of-west-chamber
 category: book
 status: done
 rating: 5